 With a few final words, this is what might have the most value for you to understand what is required from you.
 First, when you think of the length of your text, ask yourself, does Kelly have enough time to read this all?
 Is this blog post for Google’s crawls or Kelly?
 Isn’t she out taking her kids to school?
 Maybe you should wait until she’s back home to post that new creative treasure you have for her.

-And don’t be afraid to target specific people by movies they might like, or music they enjoy listening, or whatever intriguing, extraordinary oddness it might be.
+And don’t be afraid to target specific people by movies they might like, the music they enjoy listening to, or whatever intriguing, extraordinary oddness it might be.